 Chase Castle

 Chase Castle is a cultural historian of music.
-He is currently an Adjunct Assistant Professor of Music History at the University of Delaware and received a PhD in Music from the University of Pennsylvania in May 2024.
-Castle’s research explores American revivalism across the nineteenth century, focusing on racial politics in evangelical hymnody.
-His current book project, The Gospel in Black and White: Race and Popular Culture in Nineteenth-Century American Hymns, uncovers African American and white musical influences in the formation of gospel hymns, a popular sacred genre that rose to prominence at the end of the century.
+He is currently a Robert M. Kingdon Fellow in the Institute for Research in the Humanities at the University of Wisconsin-Madison.
+His research concerns the social lives of music—how it plays out in ordinary experiences, how it transforms across space and time, how it contains a sensational power.
+Castle specializes in American religious music across the nineteenth and twentieth centuries.
+His current book project, The Gospel in Black and White: Race and Popular Culture in American Hymns, uncovers African American and white musical influences in the formation of gospel hymns, a popular sacred genre that rose to prominence between 1875 and 1915.
 Unlike previous scholarship that often separates Black from white histories and treats African American music primarily in terms of spirituals, Castle’s research casts a wider net to consider how racial politics played out in pervasive, popular, sacred practices.
-He is also an active organist and choral conductor who performs most Sunday mornings at St. Mary’s Church, Hamilton Village on the western edge of the University of Pennsylvania campus.
+His work explores archives, affect, and material culture to understand how music operates in historical phenomenology.
+Castle received a PhD in Music from the University of Pennsylvania in May 2024.
+He is also an active organist and choral conductor.

 Curriculum Vitae